anaderi/lhcb_trigger_ml/README.md

 # Brief demos:
 * [Dalitz Demo](http://nbviewer.ipython.org/github/anaderi/lhcb_trigger_ml/blob/master/IPythonWorkflow/DalitzDemo.ipynb) (several uniforming classifiers on dataset from uBoost paper)
 * [Decay of tau into three muons](http://nbviewer.ipython.org/github/anaderi/lhcb_trigger_ml/blob/master/IPythonWorkflow/TauIntoMuons.ipynb)
-* Any other notebook can be viewed: paste its link to [nbviewer](http://nbviewer.ipython.org)
+* Any other notebook from repository can be viewed: just paste its link to [nbviewer](http://nbviewer.ipython.org)

 # Main points
 * working on uniform classifiers - the classifiers with low correlation of predictions and mass (or some other variable(s))